ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 ```

 With the generated `requirements.txt` file, this project can be recreated in another computer without pipenv installed:

 ```
 python -m venv venv
 python -m pip install -r requirements.txt
 ```

-Note: Prior to pipenv version v2022.8.13, instead of using the command `pipenv requirements > requirements.txt `, you use `pipenv lock -r > requirements.txt` [Ref](https://stackoverflow.com/a/73352657).
+Note: Prior to pipenv version v2022.8.13, instead of using the command `pipenv requirements > requirements.txt `, you use `pipenv lock -r > requirements.txt` [see this Ref](https://stackoverflow.com/a/73352657).

 ## To Read: